-This course focuses on the theory and practice of communication skills which affect critical thinking, intercultural consciousness, empowerment, and day-to-day interaction with other persons.
-Topics may include using verbal and non-verbal symbols, interactive listening, resolving interpersonal conflict, developing and maintaining personal and professional relationships.
+This course develops students interpersonal communication skills necessary for living and working effectively with other individuals in a society with great population diversity.
+Topics may include communication theory, verbal and nonverbal symbols, interactive listening, resolving interpersonal conflict, developing and maintaining personal and professional relationships.
 (Prerequisites: College level reading and writing skills: appropriate score on the RCTC placement test or completion of appropriate developmental courses with grades of C or better).
-(3 C/3 lect, 0 lab).
-MNTC: Goal 1/Oral and Written Communication, Goal 2/Critical Thinking, Goal 7/Human Diversity.
+MNTC: Goal 1/Written and Oral Communication, Goal 2/Critical Thinking, Goal 7/Human Diversity.
+(3 C).